What is respiratory syncytial virus (RSV)?

 Respiratory Syncytial Virus (RSV) is a common respiratory virus that affects people of all ages, including those with Chronic Obstructive Pulmonary Disease (COPD).
 RSV is highly prevalent, especially among infants and young children.
 It is estimated that almost all children will have been infected with RSV by the age of 2.

-In adults, RSV infections are less common but can still occur, particularly in individuals with weakened immune systems or underlying respiratory conditions like COPD.
+In adults, RSV infections are less common than with children but can still occur, particularly in individuals with weakened immune systems or underlying respiratory conditions like COPD.
 RSV can cause exacerbations of COPD, leading to worsening symptoms such as increased coughing, wheezing, and shortness of breath.

 If you have COPD and suspect you may have been exposed to RSV or are experiencing worsening symptoms, it is important to seek medical attention promptly.
 Your healthcare provider can evaluate your condition and provide appropriate treatment to manage the exacerbation and prevent further complications.